PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 - Shows only open activities.
 Completed activities are not shown here.
 - Shows Approved and Draft both activities.
 - For `Both` type Distribution, system shows two entries.
 One is for Cash Distribution and second is for Stock Distribution.
-- For `Net` type activity, It has total 2 amount - Cash Disrtribution & Capital Call but system shows only single entry for investor based on Net amount.
+- For `Net` type activity, It has total 2 amount - Cash Disrtribution & Capital Call but system shows only single entry for investors based on the Net amount.
 - For `Net with Separate Fund`, there are 2 types fund available for single investor in an activity but system shows only single entry for Investor based on Net amount.
 - If the same investor has the same fund, it will show two separate entries in view for it.